|®||The New Powersports Demographic|

 I have slowed down too of course.
 It's been a few years since I rode in a downpour hard enough to soak me through and make streetlights malfunction.
 It's been a long time since I rode from San Diego to L.A. and back every evening for several months at a stretch.
 The times that even with heavy gloves my fingers went numb and hurt like the dickens when warmed up again at the end of my ride.
 Being run off the road, on purpose by a redneck in a pickup truck playing a game of "chicken", more than once.
 Running over a piece of sewer pipe on a California freeway one night and being tossed off the bike.
 Riding through thermals and scent pockets going into and out of valleys.
 Watching the sun rise on an unnamed village in rural southern Arizona.
 Crossing numberless waving corn fields in Nebraska.
 Riding through perpetual dampness in Northern Oregon in September.
 Taking the dare to attempt the Canadian border from Southern California in an unbelievably short time and missing it due to a radar ticket while in sight of my goal.
 Riding in fog so thick it was like riding in a box.
 I eventually sold my CB500 Four with 94,000 miles on it, and later rode my 81 CBX over 30,000 in just 15 months, part of that a 5,000+ mile, 10-day ride from San Diego to Illinois and back through Montana and points north.

 Yeah, things are different now.
 I don't ride as much as I used to.
 And neither does anyone else.
-4,000 miles is now the average yearly use for the typical rider.
+4,000 miles is now the average yearly use for the typical rider, and vintage advocates do less than half that-- incredible numbers to this old war horse.
 This used to be hard for me to fathom, and it still is at times, despite knowing I don't do nearly as much riding as I used to.
 It just doesn't seem possible somehow that folks can ride so little.
 Just as my friend thought it impossible that anyone could ride so much.